Minister: Vincent Mark Parenteau

 Mining and mineral development projects can have both positive and negative impacts on the lives of our Citizens.
 For many of our Northern Citizen's, mining has been the primary economic driver and source of employment for many years.
 The benefits of economic development have allowed for a sense of self-reliance and financial stability for many of our Red River Métis families.
 However, the mining industry has also led to many negative impacts on our environment, which have affected the health and well-being of our Citizens.

 Manitoba is home to many of the world's critical minerals and to date, is still considered under-explored.
 With the recent demand for many of these critical minerals, caused by the push towards net-zero emissions, mineral exploration and development has been increasing rapidly in the province.
 Several new exploration and development projects are currently being considered.
 Unfortunately, the Red River Métis were left out of the Manitoba - First Nation Mineral Development Protocol and as a result, provincial officials and project proponents are not proactively notifying or reaching out to the MMF.
-Your Métis government continues to pressure Manitoba to develop a Red River Métis specific mineral development protocol to ensure meaningful and appropriate engagement and consultation through all phases of mineral development projects.
+Your Métis government has begun the development of a Red River Métis specific mineral development protocol to ensure meaningful and appropriate engagement and consultation through all phases of mineral development projects.

 Some of the most recent mining files include: